 Tom Brady and Julian Edelman

-Provided Brady can stay healthy and productive, the biggest hurdle is whether a 32-year-old Edelman is himself after knee reconstruction.
+Provided Brady can stay healthy and productive, the biggest hurdle is whether a 32-year-old Edelman is himself after knee reconstruction upon his return from a four-game suspension.
 It happened early enough in 2017 to give him the benefit of the doubt.
-He looked unfazed by the injury in May OTAs.
+He looked unfazed by the injury in summer practices.
 Should Brady fall off the map, Edelman probably won’t miss much of a beat with Brian Hoyer’s preference for the underneath game.

 Derek Carr and Amari Cooper